Nghiait123456/GolangAdvance/ConcurrencyPattern/3_fan_in/readme.txt

 /*
 ideal:
- it's same job in 2_generator, but we have many job, we don't reach for all channel and get we don't care order stream data. we need a fan, this fan is gather all data form all channel to one channel we don't care order get data stream from channel, we care all data is one channel.
+ it'sBad same job in 2_generator, but we have many job, we don't reach for all channel and get we don't care order stream data. we need a fan, this fan is gather all data form all channel to one channel we don't care order get data stream from channel, we care all data is one channel.